fleabitdev/glsp/website/input/reference/src/arrays.md

 A `VecDeque` is a growable [ring buffer].
 It's very similar to a `Vec`, but with the added ability to push and pop items from the start of the sequence in constant time.
-(Note that a `VecDeque` is very different from  a C++ [`std::deque`](https://en.cppreference.com/w/cpp/container/deque), which has an odd memory-allocation patterns - `VecDeque` allocates all of its elements in a single buffer, just like a `Vec`.)
+(Note that a `VecDeque` is very different from  a C++ [`std::deque`](https://en.cppreference.com/w/cpp/container/deque), which has an odd memory-allocation pattern - `VecDeque` allocates all of its elements in a single buffer, just like a `Vec`.)

 [`VecDeque`]: https://doc.rust-lang.org/std/collections/struct.VecDeque.html